 If you enjoy these courses, you may want to consider pursuing the Minor in Science and Mathematics Education.

 Yes, you are welcome to enroll in the introductory courses, CaT 1 or CaT 2, to learn more about science and mathematics education and explore the idea of a teaching career.

 You will need to complete a teacher credential program in order to get a teaching credential.
 There are many different options available, including the Teacher Education Program here at UCSB.
 For more information about that program click here.

 YES.
 California and other states across the country have shortages of credentialed, particularly teachers of science and mathematics in grades 7-12.
 Many of California's teachers are expected to retire in the next decade.
 As a result, newly credentialed science and mathematics teachers are sought after by districts across California.

 Salaries vary between school districts and generally are based on experience and college or professional development units completed beyond the bachelor's degree.
 Some districts pay bonuses for advanced degrees or extra duty.
 The 2008 National Education Association website lists the average beginning teachers salary in California as $37,645 and the overall salary average for California teachers as $59,345.

-We are looking for the best and the brightest undergraduate students who are considering a career in mathematics and science teaching.
+We are looking for the best and the brightest undergraduate students who are considering a career in teaching mathematics or science.

 The CalTeach students are not enrolled in a graduate teacher education program.
 While they have expressed an interest in teaching, they have not necessarily made a commitment to pursue a teaching career.
 They will spend approximately 3-5 hours per week in your room observing your classroom practice, working with individuals or small groups of students, and possibly leading an activity or portion of a lesson.